Interactimation/aCourseInInteractiveTexts/courseContent.md

 ## WRITING: _Head Cleaner_
 * Follow this Tutorial to [download Atom and set it up for Markdown](https://www.portent.com/blog/copywriting/content-strategy/atom-markdown.htm)
-In my work, I use "trailing white space" (double spaces) before hitting the `Enter` button to force "carriage returns" (new paragraphs) so I adjust the settings in the Whitespace "package" [-you might do that too](https://stackoverflow.com/questions/30403150/atom-text-editor-remove-trailing-whitespace-on-save/30403353)
+In my work, I use "trailing white space" (double spaces) before hitting the `Enter` button to force "carriage returns" (new paragraphs) so I adjust the settings in the Whitespace "package" -you might do that too
+ There is a `Remove Trailing Whitespace` checkbox at the bottom of the settings of the Whitespace package.
+Unchecking it preserves all trailing whitespaces

 * Create an Atom document on your hard drive, I call mine `headCleaner20190826-20191204` - it's in a folder called `interactiveTextsCOM375sunypoly2019` and yours might be inside something similar
 I think `100days` would be a good name

 * **WRITE A PARAGRAPH IN IT EVERY DAY FOR 100 DAYS**
 I don't care what you write. you should try to complete a small thought
 _**You should consider that these may become public, anonymously**_ BUT you will maintain and control this document, so just write!

 * **Format the document like this:**
 Your daily writing
 || date, number or etc ||
 Your daily writing